TrickaTrae/Python-Microservice/README.md

 # Python-Microservice
-* Python application built to pull info from padawan database
+* Displays info from padawan database
 ## Requirements:
 * Padawan must be running on `localhost:3000` (Mongo instance will automatically run on `localhost:3001`)
 ## Installation